 Once you purhcase an online course, you will have the opportunity to take an exam to test your retention of the material.
 If you have purchased this course, please ensure you have logged in to your account in order to take the exam.
 The exam must be completed with a pass rate of 80% or more in order to receive your certificate of attendance.

-Participants License #______________.
 Approved for FL Occupational Therapists for 20 continuing education hours.
-Approved by the FL Physical Therapy Association for ____ CE Hours - #_________Approved by the KY Physical Therapy Association for 17 contact hours, approval #CS64-2010-KPTA thru 3/6/23.
-Approval #_____ by the NJ State Board of Physical Therapy Examiners for _____ CEC's.
+Approved by the KY Physical Therapy Association for 17 contact hours, approval #CS61-2023-APTAKY thru 3/6/25.
+Approved by the NJ State Board of Physical Therapy Examiners for 17 CEC's.
+This course meets the basic criteria of the MD Board of Physical Therapy Examiners for 1.7 CEU's.
 Approved sponsor by the State of IL Department of Financial and Professional Regulation for Physical Therapy for 20 contact hours.
+The Illinois Early Intervention Training Program has approved this event for 16.75 hours of EI credential credit in the area of Intervention.
 Approved provider by the NY State Board of Physical Therapy for 20.4 contact hours (2.04 CEUs).
 Education Resources is an approved agency by the PT Board of CA for 17 contact hours.
 This activity is provided by the TX Board of PT Examiners accredited provider #1910017TX for 17 CCUs and meets continuing competence requirements for PTs and PTAs licensure renewal in TX.
-Education Resources is an AOTA Approved Provider for Live and Distance Learning-Independent Courses for 17 Contact Hours (1.7 CEUs).
-NBCOT Professional Development for 17 PDUs.
+Approved Provider for OK State Board of Medical Licensure & Supervision #BAP202310003.
 12 hours of this course qualify toward the 20 hours requirement for NDTA re-certification.

 Education Resources Inc. 266 Main Street, Medfield Ma 02052 800-487-6530